10 Email Marketing Strategies to Keep Customers Coming Back

 1. Test Your Messages Before You Send Them On Multiple Browsers and Readers.

 A technical aspect is always important.
 Make sure your email is mobile/small screen friendly.
 Watch your email on a small screen before sending it to the recipient.
 Test your messages before you send them on multiple browsers and readers.
 Have a checklist of things that need to be reviewed.
 Check if all links work, are all images uploaded, spelling, and grammar.
+You can use email tools to test whether you are sending the right message or not.

 2. Quality Over Quantity